Skip to main content

 Why It Matters: Determines methadone taper rate and comfort medication adjustments.

-Day 2.
-A Full Health Check at Bangkok Hospital
+What Does the Day 2 Health Check at Bangkok Hospital Chiang Mai Include.

 In 90% of cases, this happens on Day 2.
 The only exception is if withdrawal symptoms are too severe for you to leave the facility safely.